 The results have been impressive.
 In 2011, they earned silver medals at Paris and Marseille for their “fruity green” pressings, and in 2012, the same fruity greens earned gold in Paris.
 Isabelle explains that they make four types of oil.
 Two fruity greens are pressed immediately after picking early in the harvest season.
 These have Provencal flavors like artichoke and tomato.
 They also press an ancient style that is made from more mature darker olives that are picked late in the season in December.
 The oldest villagers around them love this oil Isabelle says, because, “…they tell us it reminds them of when they were children.”
 And they round out their production with an oil blended with lemons found only in Corsica.

 An olive oil tasting is just one memorable experience with Classic Journeys in Provence that includes visiting an abbey set in fields of lavender, viewing stunning remains of Roman architecture, following in van Gogh and Cezanne’s footsteps, shopping colorful markets, and savoring private wine tastings and a cooking instruction.

 Of course, Provence is not the only region where you can taste award winning olive oil with Classic Journeys.
-Other tasty spots include Tuscany and the Cinque Terre, Coastal Tuscany and Pisa, the Italian Lakes, Croatia’s Dalmatian Coast, Istrian Peninsula, and Crete on our Greek Isles tour.
+Other tasty spots include Tuscany and the Cinque Terre, the Italian Lakes, Croatia’s Dalmatian Coast, Istrian Peninsula, and Crete on our Greek Isles tour.
 But as Isabelle says, “For the perfect combination of the beauty of the light, the food and the people, it’s hard to find it better than Provence!”
 Who are we to disagree?